Pathoschild/smapi-mod-dump/source/Variable Grass/README.md

 **Variable Grass** adds a randomised chance for more or less plant growth per day.

-Compatible with Stardew Valley 1.11+ on Linux, Mac, and Windows.
+Compatible with SMAPI 2.11.2+ on Linux, Mac, and Windows.

 ## Contents
 * [Installation](#installation)